andiaz90/econ_website/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

 abstract:  The paper provides empirical evidence using NLSY79 data that cognitive ability affects pregnancy timing and intention.
 Then, I build and estimate a life cycle model to measure the difference in contraception efficiency by cognitive ability and education.
-Women in the top ability quartile are four times more efficient using contraception.
-In addition, high school and college graduates have a 77% and 84% lower contraception costs than high school dropouts.
+Women in the top ability quartile are four times more efficient using contraception than those in the bottom.
+In addition, high school and college graduates have a 77\% and 84\% lower contraception costs than high school dropouts.
 Finally, I use the model to show that changes in ability can explain the effect of mandatory education reforms on teen and young adult pregnancies.

 # Summary.
 An optional shortened abstract.
 summary: